 This ethos was a partial catalyst for Deloitte’s 2016 brand refresh – the first since 2003, a time that predated smart devices and the increasingly digital nature of its business.
 Two years in the making, the refresh aimed to unite Deloitte’s current and future global divisions and partnerships, so that every touch client point would convey the Deloitte experience.

 The design changes were strikingly obvious but it was behind the scenes that Deloitte activated the refresh motto ‘More than a foundation for design…a foundation for consistency, leadership and impact’.
-The brand center ‘Brand Space’ was revolutionised from a centralised host site for static guidelines to the ‘epicenter’ of the brand identity relaunch; containing dynamic templates, daily best practice showcases and video tutorials from Grover and her team.
+The brand center ‘Brand Space’ was revolutionized from a centralized host site for static guidelines to the ‘epicenter’ of the brand identity relaunch; containing dynamic templates, daily best practice showcases and video tutorials from Grover and her team.
 All content was designed to get Deloitte’s 200,000 plus associates delivering the Deloitte brand on a daily basis – becoming individual brand ambassadors and consolidating the consultancy group’s identity.

 How Templafy can help with your company’s brand integrity:

-- Easy access to on-brand content:
+- Easy access to on-brand content

 Templafy brings all brand elements, digital assets and best practice content to where employees work – on documents and emails.
-Instead of editing static, outdated documents or creating rogue designs such as email signatures or logos, they have all they need in a centralised location.
+Instead of editing static, outdated documents or creating rogue designs such as email signatures or logos, they have all they need in a centralized location.

-- Branding consistency:
+- Branding consistency

 Templafy is an end-to-end solution to align all internal and external brand communications.
 From presentations to emails, the dynamic service ensures that your business looks, acts and behaves in line with the brand culture you’re creating at every touchpoint.
 If a brand manager has any changes – big or small, they can be made at a click of a button and rolled out enterprise wide instantly.

-- Better work life balance for employees:
+- Better work life balance for employees

 Templafy’s cloud software solution allows employees to work from anywhere.
 Dynamic templates and forms based on up-to-date and pre-filled details, content, and features, save employees time and ensure increased productivity and improving consistency.